yiyuezhuo/Hex-Wargame-JavaScript/readme.md

 ## Customize Scenario develope

 I write a Python script to integrate some `.csv` file to a `*.js` scenario file that engine can run it.

+However I found `.csv` file can be used edit data in visualization table software (eg. Excel) very easily.
+It's be familiar with unprogramer and a lot of wargame player want to develope their single game.

 ### scenario_maker.py